juliacamarag/juliacamarag/README.md

 ### Hi there 👋🌸

 - 💻 Studying the 2nd semester of Computer Science at Universidade Federal Fluminense
-- 🌱 Currently learning game development
+- 🌱 Currently learning game development with Java
 - 👯 I’m looking for my first job
 - 🏳 Living in Brazil
 - 😄 Pronouns: she/her